MrEliasen/twitch-bot-list/README.md

 The reason for having this list is to allow people to ban them in their channels so they do not receive subs gifted by the community.

+## Greylisting

+These are bots/accounts which MIGHT be ok not to ban.
+The list includes community bots and similar.
+You can opt in to ban thene on the website as these are not part of the default list.

 ## Contributing

 If you would would like to contribute, please see [CONTRIBUTING.md](https://github.com/MrEliasen/twitch-bot-list/blob/master/.github/CONTRIBUTING.md).
 Thank you!